-Daniel Goldenberg practices in the areas of real estate litigation, commercial litigation, and construction law.
-Daniel also assists clients with the acquisition and disposition of real property, corporate governance of not-for-profit entities, and guides clients through Surrogate’s Court administration as well as the foreclosure process.
+Daniel Goldenberg practices in the areas of commercial litigation, real property litigation, and construction law.
+Daniel also assists clients with the acquisition and disposition of real property, and corporate governance of not-for-profit entities.

 Prior to joining Goldstein Hall, as an associate, Daniel was a Law Clerk at Klein & Solomon, LLP.
 There, Daniel helped recover property and art stolen by the Nazis or expropriated by European governments after WWII.
 Daniel continues to devote pro-bono hours to Holocaust restitution claims.

 Additionally, Daniel gained substantial real estate experience as a legal clinician in several large real estate development and management firms in New York City.